 Dents Sample Clauses

-Dents i) Minor dents (up to 10 mm long) are acceptable provided the paint surface has not been penetrated so that bare metal is visible or corrosion has set in.
+Dents i) Minor dents (up to 10 mm long) are acceptable provided the paint surface has not been penetrated so that bare metal is visible or corrosion has sat in.
 If multiple dents occur on a single panel, no matter how small, the panel should be repaired or replaced.

-Dents. (a) Accidents for which the broker is at fault or for which his action or lack of action is a contributory factor, will result in disciplinary action which may range from REPRIMANDto DISMISSAL, according to the seriousness of the the degree of negligence or carelessness and/or frequency of Accidents will mean moving accidents or any incident involving Company equipment to include auxiliary or loss of product.
+Dents.
+Accidents for which the broker is at fault or for which his action or lack of action is a contributory factor, will result in disciplinary action which may range from REPRIMANDto DISMISSAL, according to the seriousness of the the degree of negligence or carelessness and/or frequency of Accidents will mean moving accidents or any incident involving Company equipment to include auxiliary or loss of product.
 Failure to report ail accidents as soon as possible in accordance with Company posted instructions will result in the broker being subject to DISMISSAL.
 Brokers involved in an occurrence of an accident or damages, will be notified by the Company whether the accident was chargeable or a occurrence, within thirty (30) days of the month in which the incident occurred.
 The terms “chargeable or non-chargeable in this instance does not necessarily mean to be charged by any governmental agency or Police Department.

 Dents.
 2.2.5.1 Minor dents (up to 10mm in length) are acceptable provided that the paint surface has not been penetrated to the bare metal.
+2.2.5.2 Multiple dents on a single panel will be repaired and the costs thereof for your account.

 Related to Dents